 Strength training doesn’t have to mean weight training.

 With this in mind, we encourage our Boltcult members to explore our Strength Row programming.
-These 20-30 minute classes use our resistance band training system to build strength and cardio with every stroke.
+These 20-30 minute classes use our smart resistance band training system to build strength and cardio with every stroke.

 What’s so special about this?